jcortejoso/nvm-contracts/doc/contracts/AccessCondition.md

 Documentation:
 ```
-@title Access Secret Store Condition
+@title Access Condition
-@author Keyko & Ocean Protocol
+@author Keyko
- * @dev Implementation of the Access Secret Store Condition
- *      Access Secret Store Condition is special condition
+Access Secret Store Condition is special condition
-     where parity secret store can encrypt/decrypt documents
+where a client or Parity secret store can encrypt/decrypt documents
 based on the on-chain granted permissions.
 For a given DID
 document, and agreement ID, the owner/provider of the DID
 will fulfill the condition.
 Consequently secret store
 will check whether the permission is granted for the consumer
 in order to encrypt/decrypt the document.
 ```

 ## Structs